 - 1. Your defined benefit membership category.
 This is found on your most recent Member Statement. - 2.
 The NTC % applicable to your defined benefit category is: 12%. - 3.
-Your member contribution rate, which depends on your category. - Your super salary as per your most recent Member Statement\.
-This salary will be reduced for any periods of part-time work during the year (if any). - If your super salary changes during the year your NTC will also change.
-You will need to keep track of your NTC where changes to your super salary and concessional contribution rates (e.g. voluntary rates) change.
+Your member contribution rate, which depends on your category and whether you make these contributions from pre-tax or post-tax salary. - 4.
+Your super salary as per your most recent Member Statement.
+This salary will be reduced for any periods of part-time work during the year (if any).